directus/directus/docs/cloud/projects.md

 ::: danger

-This action will break any external apps connecting to the Project API or linking to project files.
+This action will break any external apps connecting to the Project's API or linking to Project files.
 This action is permanent and irreversible. **Directus Cloud is not responsible for data or files lost due to this action!**

 :::